OFFICIAL MONTH IN REVIEW

-The President reiterated his directive at a conference with NDC Board Chairman Jose Fernandez, Director Sergio Bayan, General Manager Jose Panganiban, and Eulogia Lerum, counsel of the NDC-National Textile Workers Union.
+The President reiterated his directive at a conference with NDC Board Chairman Jose Fernandez; Director Sergio Bayan, General Manager Jose Panganiban, and Eulogio Lerum, counsel of the NDC-National Textile Workers Union.

 At the same time, the President received well-wishers who trooped to Malacañang to congratulate him on his victory in the last elections.

-Among the veil-wishers were Senator-elect Eulogio Balao; Renresentatives-elect Francisco Ortega of La Union, Maximino Noel of Cebu, Jose Aldeguer of Iloilo, Constancio Castañeda of Tarlac.
-Benjamin Ligot of Caga-yan, Emilio Cortez of Pampanga, and Salvador Enemas of Sorsogon; and Govs.
+Among the well-wishers were Senator-elect Eulogio Balao; Representatives-elect Francisco Ortega of La Union, Maximino Noel of Cebu, Jose Aldeguer of Iloilo, Constancio Castañeda of Tarlac Benjamin Ligot of Cagayan, Emilio Cortez of Pampanga, and Salvador Encinas of Sorsogon: and Govs.
 Manuel Barretto of Zambales, Serafin L. Teves of Negros Oriental, and Jose Dinglasan of Capiz.

 A member of the delegation, Mr. S. J. Kryzsko, President of the Winona National and Savings Bank, gave a letter of Brother I. Basil, F. S. C, President of Saint Mary’s College in Winona, Minn., to the President wherein he was informed of the “successful work of four young Filipinos, Brother Benildo Lamberto (Lamberto Feliciano), Brother Arthur Henry (Enrique Lazatin), Brother Augusto Soloman (Raul Mirasol) and Brother Andrews Benjamin (Macario Gonzalez), who are preparing themselves to teach in your schools in the Philippine Islands.”

-Another presidential caller was Rep. Dalip Singh Saund of California, who was accompanied by Minister Horace Smith, charge, d’ affaires of the U.S. Embassy; James N. Tuil, press attache; and Henry Brodie, first secretary.
+Another presidential caller was Rep. Dalip Singh Saund of California, who was accompanied by Minister Horace Smith, charge d’ affaires of the U.S. Embassy; James N. Tull, press attache; and Henry Brodie, first secretary.
 A native of India, Rep. Saund is a naturalized citizen of the United States.

 Col. Harry Brenn, ICA director in Manila, called on the President to introduce his successor Paul D. Summers, who until recently was the deputy director of the Far East in the Washington ICA office.

 Armando Diaz, manager of the GSIS administrative department, gave the President his 1957 GSIS dividend amounting to ₱58.50.
-Federico Romero and Baltazar Guerra, GSIS officials, accompanied Diaz.
+Federico Romero and Baltazar Guerra, GSSIS officials, accompanied Diaz.